gr2m/octoherd-script-bump-node-version-in-workflows/README.md

   --workflow release.yml
 ```

 The script uses [`js-yaml`](https://github.com/nodeca/js-yaml), so the updated YAML code might also include **formatting changes**.
-Unfortunately the parsing and then searializing using `js-yaml` **removes all comments**.
+Unfortunately the parsing and then serializing using `js-yaml` **removes all comments**.
 But the script will only update a file if a node-version was actually changed.

 If `node-version` is set to a value which includes a `${{ ... }}` placeholder then it's not updated.